 Sometimes you need to throw your body a curveball to break out of a rut and supercharge your results.
 That goes for glute training, too.
 If you’ve been focused on traditional weight-training moves to shape your glutes and the results have started to sag (literally and figuratively), why not turn up the heat by adding a burst of cardio?

-“This workout will fire up your metabolism and your rear, torching calories and stimulating lean muscle gains in your glutes, hams and quads,” says Kelly Von Schleis, certified health coach, personal trainer, and information technology health-care consultant.
+“This glute workout will fire up your metabolism and your rear, torching calories and stimulating lean muscle gains in your glutes, hams and quads,” says Kelly Von Schleis, certified health coach, personal trainer, and information technology health-care consultant.

 The session combines six movements into three superset pairings with a focus on engaging the hips during each exercise to maximize results.
 “The hips are often a forgotten area of emphasis when you exercise, but the benefits of getting the hips fully involved can be astonishing,” Von Schleis explains.
 “You can slim down, tone up, and firm your outer thighs and butt.
 Say goodbye to your ‘hip dip’ and say hello to your new curvy silhouette!”